Red

 Red is the color at the long wavelength end of the visible spectrum of light, next to orange and opposite violet.
 It has a dominant wavelength of approximately 625–750 nanometers.
 It is a primary color in the RGB color model and a secondary color (made from magenta and yellow) in the CMYK color model, and is the complementary color of cyan.
 Reds range from the brilliant yellow-tinged scarlet and vermillion to bluish-red crimson, and vary in shade from the pale red pink to the dark red burgundy.

 Red pigment made from ochre was one of the first colors used in prehistoric art.
 The Ancient Egyptians and Mayans colored their faces red in ceremonies; Roman generals had their bodies colored red to celebrate victories.
 It was also an important color in China, where it was used to color early pottery and later the gates and walls of palaces.
 In the Renaissance, the brilliant red costumes for the nobility and wealthy were dyed with kermes and cochineal.
 The 19th century brought the introduction of the first synthetic red dyes, which replaced the traditional dyes.
 Red became a symbolic color of communism and socialism; Soviet Russia adopted a red flag following the Bolshevik Revolution in 1917.
 The Soviet red banner would subsequently be used throughout the entire history of the Soviet Union.
 China adopted its own red flag following the Chinese Communist Revolution.
 A red flag was also adopted by North Vietnam in 1954, and by all of Vietnam in 1975.

 Since red is the color of blood, it has historically been associated with sacrifice, danger, and courage.
 Modern surveys in Europe and the United States show red is also the color most commonly associated with heat, activity, passion, sexuality, anger, love, and joy.
 In China, India, and many other Asian countries it is the color symbolizing happiness and good fortune.

+Etymology

+The word red comes from Old English rēad, from Proto-Germanic raudaz, from Proto-Indo-European h₁rowdʰós, all meaning 'red'. h₁rowdʰós is derived from the root h₁rewdʰ-, which underlies Latin ruber and rūfus, Ancient Greek ἐρυθρός, and Sanskrit rudhirá.
+The first recorded use of red as a color name in the English language was in 700 CE.